 Note: Employers can only use flexibility clauses when the changes are reasonable.
 An unreasonable example could be giving only 1 week notice to an employee to go work overseas.

 What happens if you start working for a different employer?
-In this case you usually will get a new written statement of employment within 2 months.
+In this case, you would usually will get a new written statement of employment within two (2) months.

-Disciplinary measures can result in changing an employment terms and conditions.
-The same might apply in a case of employee demotion.
+It is not uncommon for disciplinary measures to result in a change an employment terms and conditions.
+The same might also apply in a case of employee demotion.